dorik/s3-presigner/README.md

 # S3 Presigner

 ## 👋 Introduction
-Welcome to the documentation for S3 Presigner, a powerful ⚡️ and user-friendly 🐈 library that simplifies the process of uploading files to Amazon S3.
+Welcome to the documentation for S3 Presigner, a powerful ⚡️ yet user-friendly 🐈 library that simplifies the process of uploading files to Amazon S3.
 Whether you're a seasoned developer or new to working with S3, this library aims to streamline your file uploading workflow and provide an intuitive API for integrating S3 file uploads into your applications.

 ## 🤨 Why